adequatica/adequatica.github.io/_posts/2022-06-05-pragmatic-tools-for-manual-api-testing.md

 ## CLI

-### сURL
+### cURL

-[сURL](https://curl.se/) is a command-line tool for transferring data through various network protocols, including HTTP — exactly what we need for REST API testing.
+[cURL](https://curl.se/) is a command-line tool for transferring data through various network protocols, including HTTP — exactly what we need for REST API testing.
 By using cURL you can isolate your requests from the limitations and influences of the frontend environment and generate requests of any complexity that cannot be reproduced in any GUI client.

 ![cURL in Terminal](/assets/2022-06-05/12-curl.png)